thevillagehacker/thevillagehacker.github.io/_posts/2023-03-30-Account_Takeover-via-session-storage.md

 Te: trailers
 ```

-I have copied the required payload fron the JSON response and changed the session value of the **login** key.
-After refrshing the page i was able to login into the **User2 account**.
+I copied the required payload from the JSON response and modified the session value of the **login** key.
+Upon refreshing the page, I successfully logged into the **User2** account.

-### Notes:-
+### Notes:
 - User1 = nj@tvhsecurity.com
 - User2 = nj+1@tvhsecurity.com

-Since both the accounts are fresh accounts i was unable to verify the issue as it is 100% solid, so inorder to verify it i have to make some financial stuffs in the application which was not possible at the moment.
+Since both accounts were fresh and lacked real-world financial data, I was unable to definitively confirm the issue.
+To validate it, I needed to engage with the application's financial functionalities, which was not feasible at that time.

-So i decided why not to give a try for a live account.
-I have to enumerate the users present in the application which is nearly very easy to do all I need is a list of email Ids which belongs to the target organization.
+Therefore, I decided to try the theory with a live account.
+To do so, I needed to enumerate the users within the application, which was relatively simple.
+I compiled a list of email IDs belonging to the target organization.

 ## OSINT
-I have decided to do some OSINT recon on the target and get some email Id.
-After a while I did find some email Ids of the companies business peoples from the contact pages of the organization but all of them turned out to be a failure.
+I conducted OSINT reconnaissance on the target, searching for email IDs.
+While browsing through the organization's contact pages, I discovered some email IDs belonging to the company's business personnel.
+Unfortunately, none of them proved to be successful.

 ### GitHub Recon
-So i decided to do some recon on github using the dorks and found few email Ids via the issues feature.
-The peoples from the organization commented few issues to their product/services repository codes.
+Next, I performed reconnaissance on GitHub using specific search queries and found a few email IDs in the issues section.
+Individuals from the organization had commented on issues related to their product/service repositories.

 ![img](/assets/images/blogs/ATO/github.png)

-I made a list and sent it to intruder and checked the content lenght, luckily few of them are valid.
+I compiled a list of these email IDs and submitted them to Intruder to check the content length.
+Fortunately, a few of them yielded positive results.

 ## Verify User